"This Post contains affiliate links; this means we earn commissions if you shop through the links on this page"

 To install the plugin, you can either install it via your admin area or through the WordPress.org plugin repository.

-If you’re installing via WordPress admin, type Ivory search in the search box, and there you have it.
+If installing via WordPress admin, type Ivory search in the search box, and there you have it.

 After activation, go to Ivory Search>>>Menu Search within your WordPress admin area to select where you want the search bar to appear on the navigational menu.